 Enjoy the Benefits of Recurring Notifications by Using Scheduled Launch in Pushwoosh

-Using Pushwosh, you can schedule a repeating Start Segment entry in Customer Journey.
+Using Pushwoosh, you can schedule a repeating Start Segment entry in Customer Journey.
 This way, new users joining your Start Segment will enter the same journey you’ve already activated.
 You won’t need to create a new flow with the same entry segment.

 Besides, you can edit your scheduled communications to serve your needs best.
 Change your message content, segments, and start sending triggered events as frequently as you want.

 When enabled, the Scheduled Launch refreshes the segment prior to every scheduled entry and lets those users into the journey who got into the segment after it started the journey last time.
 Users who are traveling the journey at the moment of the repeated start don't enter it again.

 You can schedule your journey's daily, weekly, and monthly launches or choose a custom period or even specific dates to let new users in.

 As a custom period, you can set Start Segment to repeat once in several weeks or months, or on specific days of the week or the month.
 For example, you can repeat your message every three weeks, send it three times a week or reserve it for odd-numbered dates.